 Designate one day a week that you do not spend a single penny.
 (Mondays suck anyway, so they work well for me).
 Make your own coffee, pack your lunch, and resist the urge to pick up anything else.
 Once you do it regularly for a few weeks you might find the habit starts to seep into other days of the week and you’ll save bundles!

 You don’t need a second full-time job to increase your income.
 In fact, making an extra $100 a month can be rather easy.
 Sure, you can dig around your car and couch for loose change, but that might only work once.
 After that, consider starting a blog, making something you can sell, or doing odd jobs one weekend a month.

 Personal finance software packages are getting easier to use, and cheaper, and have even gone online.
 That means there is no excuse for using one.
-Established programs Mvelopes and Quicken are available for a small monthly fee (both have free trials), and newcomer Mint.com offers a completely free (for now) online money management system.
+Established programs like Mvelopes and Mint.com are good options for online money management systems.

 It doesn’t look like the cost of gas is going down anytime soon, so cutting back on the miles you drive is a sure-fire way to save a few bucks.
 Consolidate errands, carpool, or just stay in an extra night each week.

 Give Something Back

 True, this resolution won’t make you immediately wealthier (in fact it will put a dent in your wallet), but the mere fact that we are resolving to save, pay down debts, and invest means that we are more fortunate than many.
 Donate something to your favorite cause this year, and don’t wait until the holidays when money is already tight.
 Donate when you have a bit extra anyway such as when you get a bonus or a tax refund.